OpenF2/F2/docs/src/index.md

 #### Grid

 In order to make it so that Apps look good together in a multi-provider environment, the spec recommends that each App adhere to a standard, Container-controlled grid.
-F2 relies on a responsive, 12-column grid system and is flexible enough to accommodate everyone’s needs.
+F2 relies on a responsive, 12-column grid system and is flexible enough to accommodate everyone's needs.

 #### Creating a Common Look and Feel

 The F2 standard outlines a consistent HTML structure and CSS classname convention so neither Container developers nor App developers have to think about harmonizing look and feel.
-Container providers can create a customized stylesheet, and the selectors and declarations they define in CSS will cascade to their Containers’ Apps.
+Container providers can create a customized stylesheet, and the selectors and declarations they define in CSS will cascade to their Containers' Apps.
 Separately, Apps can define a preferred resolution (in grid widths) for Containers to position them appropriately within the grid.

 App Designers and Developers can take advantage of the F2 documentation and Javascript SDK to develop Apps on their own schedules.
 App designers should adhere to Container provider design guidelines which should provide a common theme and offer a baseline for consistency between all Apps on the Container.

 #### Single App Displays

-While F2 is designed to handle several Apps being displayed simultaneously, it doesn’t have to.
+While F2 is designed to handle several Apps being displayed simultaneously, it doesn't have to.
 The spec also permits full screen, single-provider displays.
 This is a useful feature for Container Owners who need to incorporate legacy, full screen content with the least amount of effort.

 #### Container Responsibilities